NVIDIA/spark-rapids-benchmarks/nds/README.md

 #### NOTE: DeltaLake tables

-To convert CSV to DeltaLake [managed tables](https://docs.databricks.com/lakehouse/data-objects.html#what-is-a-managed-table), user needs to leverage Dataproc Metastore service.
+To convert CSV to DeltaLake [managed tables](https://docs.databricks.com/lakehouse/data-objects.html#what-is-a-managed-table), user needs to leverage a hive metastore service.
+For example, on Dataproc, you can use Dataproc Metastore service.
-When [creating a Dataproc Metastore service](https://cloud.google.com/dataproc-metastore/docs/create-service-cluster), user need to specify the `hive.metastore.warehouse.dir` to your desired gs bucket at section `Metastore config overrides` as the DeltaLake warehouse directory. e.g. `hive.metastore.warehouse.dir=gs://YOUR_BUCKET/warehouse`.
+When [creating a Dataproc Metastore service](https://cloud.google.com/dataproc-metastore/docs/create-service-cluster), user needs to specify the `hive.metastore.warehouse.dir` to your desired gs bucket at section `Metastore config overrides` as the DeltaLake warehouse directory. e.g. `hive.metastore.warehouse.dir=gs://YOUR_BUCKET/warehouse`.
 This action is required when set `--output_format` to `delta` when transcoding.
 Note, the `output_prefix` will not take effect in this situation.